The purpose of psychotherapy is to set people free.

 Your personal therapy is a space actively designed and devoted to cater to your needs.
 A healthy counselling space is one of safety, protected by high standards of ethical boundaries.
 You don't have to walk on eggshells, tread lightly, or filter your words because you feel embarrassed, awkward, or ashamed to discuss issues that may otherwise be deemed 'taboo' by society - and I strive to create this alongside you.

 This is my first time in therapy and I'm experiencing some apprehension and nervousness about it.

-I constantly endeavour to make your experience a comfortable and safe one.
+I see clients from all age groups, cultures, genders, and sexual identities.
+As an LBGTQ+ friendly, feminist, inclusive, and intersectional therapist, I constantly endeavour to make your experience a comfortable and safe one, which fully honours your lived experience.
 We work at your pace - no rush or pressure to 'get more done in a short time'.
 You share what you trust yourself to, and what you trust me and our co-created space to hold and contain throughout our relationship.
 I will always do my best to support you on your voyage into healing, meet you where you are at emotionally, and journey into the unknown depths, troughs, and peaks with you.

 Image Courtesy: RevelatorI